MatthewLeo124/Comp9417_Major_Project/README.md

   2) Have sufficient RAM as the associated dataset can use > 32 GB of RAM
   3) Open within Jupyter Notebook and run from the top to bottom.

+To Run the whole program
+	- just run it and it should work

+To run test set against a model:
+	You need to run the first 9 boxes first
+	Then you can start at the box after the message down the bottom where there is a data frame clean up after the message.